iremkapucuoglu/p4b-website/content/en/posts/2021-04-06-walkability-index.md

 categories:
 - development
 - news
-date: 2021-03-30T22:00:00.000+00:00
+date: 2021-04-06T10:00:00.000+00:00
 description: ''
 image: "/images/hackathon_banner.webp"
 summary: We are one of the lucky winners of the MobiData BW Hackathon, where we developed “WALKIE” – a walkability index and an algorithm to calculate potential pedestrian flows.
-WALKIE will be implemented in GOAT as we aim to evolve GOAT into a suitable and comprehensive planning tool for walking analysis.
-Right now, we are in the innovation phase and develop new features with our pilot city, Freiburg.
+We will continue the development in a 3-month innovation phase.
 thumbnail: "/images/hackathon_thumbnail.webp"
 title: 'Hackathon: Development of a Walkability Index'
 translationKey: ''
-draft: true
+draft: false

 ---
 ## MobiData BW Hackathon

 Last year we participated in the [MobiData BW Hackathon](https://vm.baden-wuerttemberg.de/de/politik-zukunft/zukunftskonzepte/mobidata-bw-hackathon "MobiData BW Hackathon") and were one of the winning teams with our “Walkability Index”!
-Our team members were Elias Pajares, Ulrike Jehle, Majk Shkurti, Grigorii Ivanov and Rafael Leonardo Munoz Nieto.
+Our team members were [Elias Pajares](https://www.linkedin.com/in/eliaspajares/), [Ulrike Jehle](https://www.linkedin.com/in/ulrike-jehle/), [Majk Shkurti](https://www.linkedin.com/in/majkshkurti/), [Grigorii Ivanov](https://www.linkedin.com/in/grigorii-ivanov-5a218796/) and [Rafael Leonardo Munoz Nieto](https://www.linkedin.com/in/rlmunoz/).

-The hackathon took place on 27.-29th November 2020 and was organized by the Ministry of Transport of Baden-Württemberg, the City of Freiburg, and the Public Transport Company of Baden-Württemberg.
+The hackathon took place on 27.-29th November 2020 and was organized by the [Ministry of Transport of Baden-Württemberg](https://vm.baden-wuerttemberg.de/en/home/), the [City of Freiburg](https://www.freiburg.de/pb/,Lde/205243.html), and the [Public Transport Company of Baden-Württemberg](https://www.nvbw.de/).
 The event pursued the goal of developing new solutions for future mobility.
 In total, 150 participants were tackling 30 different challenges.
 As a sustainable future mobility is something that we also aim for, we were happy to roll up our sleeves and start coding for a good cause!

 ## The Course of the Event